oracle/graal/docs/reference-manual/native-image/guides/create-heap-dump-from-native-executable.md

 You can create a heap dump of a running executable to monitor its execution.
 Just like any other Java heap dump, it can be opened with the [VisualVM](../../../tools/visualvm.md) tool.

-To enable heap dump support, native executables must be built with the `-H:+AllowVMInspection` option.
+To enable heap dump support, native executables must be built with the `--enable-monitoring=heapdump` option.
 Heap dumps can then be created in three different ways:

+1. Create heap dumps with VisualVM.
-1. Dump the initial heap of a native executable using the `-XX:+DumpHeapAndExit` command-line option.
+2. Dump the initial heap of a native executable using the `-XX:+DumpHeapAndExit` command-line option.
-2. Create heap dumps sending `USR1` (other supported signals are `QUIT/BREAK` for stack dumps and `USR2` to dump runtime compilation information).
+3. Create heap dumps sending a `SIGUSR1` signal at run time.
-3. Create a heap dumps programmatically through the [`org.graalvm.nativeimage.VMRuntime#dumpHeap`](https://github.com/oracle/graal/blob/master/substratevm/src/com.oracle.svm.core/src/com/oracle/svm/core/VMInspection.java) API.
+4. Create heap dumps programmatically using the [`org.graalvm.nativeimage.VMRuntime#dumpHeap`](https://github.com/oracle/graal/blob/master/substratevm/src/com.oracle.svm.core/src/com/oracle/svm/core/VMInspection.java) API.

 All three approaches are described below.

 >Note: Creating heap dumps is not available on the Microsoft Windows platform.

+## Create Heap Dumps with VisualVM

+A convenient way to create heap dumps is to use [VisualVM](../../../tools/visualvm.md).
+For this, you need to add `jvmstat` to the `--enable-monitoring` option (for example, `--enable-monitoring=heapdump,jvmstat`).
+This will allow VisualVM to pick up and list running Native Image processes.
+You can then request heap dumps in the same way you can request them when your application runs on the JVM (for example, right-click on the process, then select "Heap Dump").

 ## Dump the Initial Heap of a Native Executable